Bennyco86/Gandalf-Modbus-Wizard/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Gandalf Modbus Wizard License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Important Notice

 Please note that this software has not been signed yet, so your antivirus or Windows might flag it.
 I plan to have it signed in future releases, but I'm currently not familiar with the process.

 If you share this software, please credit Benny Cohen.